nupniichan/ChinoKafuu/README.md

 Welcome to Chino Kafu, the Discord bot I've crafted using the dotnet framework.
 As this is my first attempt at creating a bot, there might be a few errors along the way.
 Don't hesitate to contact me if you encounter any issues.
 I'll do my best to resolve them.

-To get started,download the release file and simply add your token to `config.json` and `token.json`, and everything will work perfectly.
+To get started,you must download the release file and simply add your token to `config.json` and `token.json`, and everything will work perfectly.

 ## Requirements

 - **dotnet 7.0**
-- **Discord/Osu/Saucenao token**
+- **Discord(Required) Osu/Saucenao/CharacterAI(Optional) token**

 ## New update
 Now you can have a conversation with Chino-Chan :D